AdsonBatista/AdsonBatista.github.io/receitas.md

   </ul>
 <p></p>

+111

-{% for Receitas in site.categories %}
+{% for category in site.categories %}
 {% for tag in site.tags %}
   <h3>{{ tag[0] }}</h3>
   <ul>